xTheFreeZe/wiki.marwin/Installing-a-C-compiler-on-Windows.md

 ***

-**Can you give brief instructions on choosing and installing C compilers?**
+**Q: Can you give instructions on choosing and installing C compilers?**

 In short, there's no panacea.
 Please choose the most suitable one depending on your needs.